Before building collapse, $9M+ in repairs needed

 One resident whose apartment was spared, Adalberto Aguero, had just taken out a loan to cover his $80,000 bill.

 “I figured I would pay it off after they fixed the building.
-I didn’t want to pay if off before because you never know,” said Aguero, adding that he pulled paperwork for the loan a day after Thursday’s collapse.
+I didn’t want to pay it off before because you never know,” said Aguero, adding that he pulled paperwork to make the installment payments a day after Thursday’s collapse.
 “I said cancel everything.”

 An itemized bill sent by the condo board in April to owners of the building’s 136 units showed that much of the planned work was in the pool area and the façade.
 Installing new pavers and waterproofing the pool deck and building entrance would cost $1.8 million, with another $1 million going to “structural repairs” and “planter landscaping,” according to a condo board email obtained by The Associated Press.
 A line item of “miscellaneous repairs” that included work on the garage was estimated to cost $280,000.